acquirk/craftsalesproject/README.md

-# MEAN Stack Single Page Application Starter
+# Craft Sales Project MEAN Stack Single Page Application (Name TBD)

 This application will be used to visualize and leverage sales data for Cardinal Spirits LLC.